top of page

 Who’s a floxie?

 Anyone adversely affected by a fluoroquinolone is a floxie.
-The term was affectionately coined in the USA and, while some people dislike it, we find it very useful.
-It can be easily used in many other ways e.g.”my floxie symptoms”, “when were you floxed?” or “how long does floxing last?”
+The term was affectionately coined in the USA, and while some people dislike it, we find it very useful.
+It can be easily used in many other ways e.g. “my floxie symptoms”, “when were you floxed?” or “how long does floxing last?”

 Are you floxed?

 If you’re here because something happened to you after taking a fluoroquinolone then the answer is probably yes.
 However, there are no tests to find out for sure, and there is no official diagnosis in the UK yet (although FQAD* is sometimes recognised).
-On the following pages we try to explain how and why fluoroquinolones are so damaging and also why no two people are affected in the exact same way.
+On the following pages we try to explain how and why fluoroquinolones are so damaging, and also why no two people are affected in the exact same way.
 Hopefully, by understanding what is happening, you will be able to help yourself navigate through what can be a very difficult journey of recovery.
 Sadly, the only thing we know for sure is that there is no quick cure.

 We find many floxies are angry with themselves for taking the tablets or for trusting their doctor.
 Please don’t blame yourself – but don’t blame your doctor either because s/he had no idea they were risking your health by prescribing these antibiotics.